ledinhanhtan-dev/fireship-clone/README.md

 This is a challenging project, especially the functionality of an e-commerce website such as sorting categories, add/remove item from cart and connect to the database using REST API.

 Still, this project has a lot uncovered features and also required a structured database to continue to expand!

-Stack included:

-- Angular as front-end
-- NodeJS (NestJS framework) as back-end
-- PostgreSQL as database

 <p align="right">(<a href="#top">back to top</a>)</p>